Synonym(s)

 DiagnosisThis section has been translated automatically.

-Detection of microfiliaria in the blood smear (usually possible at the earliest 1-2 years after infection).
-The blood sample should be taken during the day, preferably at noon.
+- Microfilariae detection in blood smear (usually possible 1-2 years after infection at the earliest).
+The blood sample should be taken during the day, preferably at midday.
 Detection of worms in skin or conjunctiva.

 Differential diagnosisThis section has been translated automatically.